 - Leaving the study: Your decision whether or not to participate in this study, or a decision to withdraw will not involve any penalty or loss of benefits to which you are entitled.
 You may choose to stop your participation in this study at any time.
+Your decision to stop your participation will have no effect on the quality of medical care.
 If you choose to withdraw from the study, you may revoke your approval for the use of your medical information.
-To do this you may contact the researcher in writing. - Number of people in this study: We expect 50 normal subjects to enroll in this study. - Funding: This study is funded by a Hitchcock Foundation Pilot grant and a Dartmouth College Innovation Fellowship.
+To do this you may contact the researcher in writing. - Number of people in this study: We expect 50 patients with a stroke to enroll in this study at DHMC. - Funding: This study is funded by a Hitchcock Foundation Pilot grant and a Dartmouth College Innovation Fellowship.